Skip to content

 How do I know how much I have been paid?
 What do TyEL and TVM mean in my payslip?
 Here are the instructions for reading your payslip.

 Your own sector’s collective agreement says how much you should be paid.
-To see the minimum wage for the Commercial sector and the Hotel and Restaurant industry, you can also use PAM calculator (in Finnish).

 Make sure that your pay is correct